 soft afternoon window light, 5500K daylight, no people, daytime"

-Step 2: Feed the establishing shot to every action clip
+Step 2: Feed the establishing shot into every action clip

-- Use scene_REFERENCE.png as start frame for clips set in this room
+- Use scene_REFERENCE.png as the start frame for clips set in this room

-- Even if the action clip starts with a different camera angle,
+- Even if the action starts at a different camera angle, the model has now

-- Paste the verbatim scene description into every prompt
+- Paste the verbatim scene block (Step 4) into every prompt — same words for

 Step 3: Lock lighting language across clips